jacoscaz/treesandrobots.github.io/_posts/2023-12-26-yearly-theme-2024-outward.md

 resources to my non-working life and particularly to fitness and hobbies.

-Granted, I had two years to work on it, but when I look back at the last couple of years I feel I can unreservedly say that, for the first time since I've started thinking about yearly themes, I've done a great job.
+Granted, I had two years to work on it, but when I look back at the last couple of years I can unreservedly say that, for the first time since I've started thinking about yearly themes, I've done a great job.

 Fitness has once again become my main hobby, as it used to be years ago.